 National Army Museum, London

-This full-day workshop, delivered by Chris Berriman and Freya Samuel, is aimed at helping those museums interested in developing the interpretation and display of their colonial collections.
+This full-day workshop is aimed at helping those museums interested in developing the interpretation and display of their colonial collections.
 Focused heavily on practical work, the session will look at how to create co-production projects based on shared heritage and the telling of contentious histories.
+Delivered by Chris Berriman and Freya Samuel.